looeee/discoverthreejs-site/markdown/book/first-steps/textures-intro.md

 3. Try switching the cube for some other shapes.
 [Search the docs](https://threejs.org/docs/) for "BufferGeometry" to see all the available geometries.
 Note how the texture gets mapped onto different shapes.

 4. [Open up the `MeshStandardMaterial` doc page](https://threejs.org/docs/#api/en/materials/MeshStandardMaterial).
-This material has a total of eleven texture maps slots, each of which has the work _map_ in their name.
+This material has a total of eleven texture maps slots, each of which has the word _map_ in their name.
 Can you find all of them?

 {{% /aside %}}